oclif/oclif.github.io/docs/releasing.md

 If you don't want to use S3, you can still run `oclif-dev pack` and it will build tarballs.
 To get the updater to work, set `oclif.update.s3.host` to a host that has the files built in `./dist` from `oclif-dev pack`.
 This host does not need to be an S3 host.
 To customize the URL paths, see the S3 templates in `@oclif/config`.

+## Autoupdate Channels

+You can have separate channels for releases that work like Google Chrome Channels (such as beta, dev, canary).
+To create a channel, just change the version from `1.0.0` to `1.0.0-beta` (where "beta" is any string you like).
+Then when you pack with `oclif-dev pack`, it will create beta tarballs.
+The user can change their channel with `mycli update beta` and will receive all the future releases on that channel.

+In the Heroku CLI, we have it automatically build and release the beta channel on every commit to the master branch.
+Then we have it build and release stable channel whenever a git tag is created in our CI.

 ## Windows installer

 Build a windows installer with `oclif-dev pack:win`.
 It will build into `./dist/win`.
 This can be published to S3 with `oclif-dev publish:win`.